sprasad123/HippocraticAI-AgentDeploymentEngineer/README.md

 I would make the story generation process more interactive, where the chatbot asks the user questions about how they would like the story to turn out.

 Wishlist (for later on):
-1. Incorporating a text to voice feature so that the user can have the story being read aloud to them.
+1. Incorporating a text-to-voice feature so that the user can have the story being read aloud to them.
 2. Giving the characters specific, crafted personalities, by giving a few examples in the prompt.
 3. Introducing a human judge to score.
 4. Fine-tuning after gathering enough data.
-5. Explore other models, such as Gemini, Claude, Perplexity
+5. Explore other models, such as Gemini, Claude, and/or Perplexity.